-oquii ou ooui o oo aro notoa ni oaggootoa coquentooi
+nequired course es are nisteu in suggesteu sequence.

 Course # Title Units

 MUS 111 C The Music Business 3

 MUS 212 C Music Promotion & Distribution 3

 MKT 222 C Principles of Marketing 3

 MGT 261 C Small Business Management 3

-MGT 266 C or Human Relations in Business 3
+MGT 266 C Human Relations in Business 3

+or

-MUS 117 C American Popular Music Total Units Required (3) 15
+MUS 117 C American Popular Music (3)

+Total Units Required 15

 Recommended Flectives

-Recommended Electives

-CIS 111 C Computer Information Systems (3
+CIS 111 C Computer Information Systems (3)

-MKT 224 C International Marketing (3
+MKT 224 C International Marketing (3)

+intomational marketing (0)

-MUS 055 C Music Work Experience (1
+Music Work Experience

-HEALTH CARE MANAGEMENT AND SUPERVISION CERTIFICATE
+HEALTH CARE MANAGEMENT AND SUPERVISION SKILLS CERTIFICATE Program Code: 1K00041

-(pending state approval) Program Code: 1K00041 This certificate program helps prepare students to work in the health care field in a management or supervisory capacity.
+This certificate program helps prepare students to work in the health care field in a management or supervisory capacity.
 Preparing students to work in a variety of health care delivery settings, including physicians' offices, hospitals, health maintenance organizations, and insurance companies, the certificate focuses on the leadership, motivation, organization, planning, and other skills needed to manage or supervise others.
 Created for both (a) students with allied health credentials and (b) students with general business or office experience, it is designed to help students gain entry into the health care field, to move into supervisory positions, and/or to advance in their current positions.